cjpais/writing/serve/day/dec15_2020/index.md

   * how many people matched
   * how many sign ups in the last week
   * table of the latest sign ups

+I keep bashing my head into a wall with CSS.
+I swear to fucking.
+Tailwind seems great but way to much overhead to setup for a tiny project.